Night Thrasher (Dwayne Taylor): The New Warriors

 Night Thrasher meticulously researched several young solo heroes and selected three as targets for recruitment.
-He based his group on the Fantastic Four, with him being the Reed Richards of the group: the leader and brains.
+He based his group on the Fantastic Four, with himself as the Reed Richards of the group: the leader and brains.
 Each additional member was slated to reflect roles of each of the FF.
-The first of his recruits was Richard Rider, the retired and supposedly depowered Nova (filling the role of the Thing due to his sheer power).
+The first of his recruits was Richard Rider, the retired and supposedly depowered Nova (filling the role of the Thing).
 Deducing he could reignite Rider's powers with a high-stress incident, Night Thrasher abducted Rider and dropped him off a building.
 Although Rider was understandably upset at Night Thrasher for risking his life, the fact that the incident allowed him to regain his powers (his greatest desire) made him feel obliged to join the team.

 Night Thrasher chose the other teammates: mutants Firestar (filling the Human Torch slot) and Marvel Boy, later known as Justice, (filling the Invisible Woman slot).
 Soon after assembling, the four young superheroes became involved in an emergency.
-Terrax, a former Herald of Galactus, had re-formed his body and was causing destruction in downtown New York.
+Terrax, a former herald of Galactus, had re-formed his body and was causing destruction in downtown New York.
 Arriving at the scene, they found Namorita and Speedball.
 The six young heroes battled Terrax and neutralized him via the use of ad hoc (but effective) teamwork.
 In the aftermath, the Avengers arrived and stole the show, leaving some of the young heroes bitter.
 They agreed to form a new team, the New Warriors, after a label given them by a reporter.

 The New Warriors aided Thor in battle against Juggernaut.
 Night Thrasher's former partnership with Midnight's Fire and Silhouette was revealed, and he defeated Midnight's Fire and was reunited with Silhouette.
 Night Thrasher first clashed with the Bengal, and fought the Punisher.
 With the New Warriors and the Fantastic Four, he again battled Terrax.
 With the New Warriors, he was captured by Gideon.

 The Warriors fought crime together fairly successfully for a respectable amount of time, but Dwayne discovered some alarming truths about his life.
 He learned that his company was involved in shady practices, which led him to unravel lies that he had been fed since childhood.
 A bizarre mystical conspiracy was revealed involving the Folding Circle, and Tai's true role was made clear.

 During this time, Dwayne became the legal guardian for Rage, a young boy in a man's super-powered body.
 Rage had lost his grandmother in a revenge scheme targeted at the New Warriors' friends and family.